Rahul-kumar-modi/Questions_and_its_Answers/README.md

+Q.The Coffee Machine:
+    In your coffee shop application, you need to simulate the process of brewing coffee asynchronously.
+Write an async function named brewCoffee that takes the type of coffee and returns a promise.
+The promise should resolve with a message indicating that the coffee is ready after a random delay.

 Q.Async Array Mapping:
    Write an asynchronous function that takes an array of numbers and returns a new array of Promises where each number is multiplied by 2 after a delay of 500 milliseconds.